Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the MA as they fulfill the requirements for the PhD.

 All application materials for fall admission must be received by Jan.
 1. Evaluation of applications begins in early January.

 Admission decisions are based on consideration of prior academic performance, personal reference letters, and the applicant's statement of reasons for pursuing advanced work in sociology at the University of Iowa.
 The department has no specific undergraduate course requirements for admission, but a background in the social sciences with some mathematical training is useful.
-A foreign language is not required for admission, and there is no foreign language requirement for a graduate degree in sociology.
+A world language is not required for admission, and there is no world language requirement for a graduate degree in sociology.
 To inquire about admission, consult the director of graduate studies, Department of Sociology and Criminology.

-In addition to preparing students for careers in social service, criminal justice, and other areas, the sociology major offers an integrated package of courses, research training, writing enhancement, international perspective, and internships to provide graduates with impressive credentials.
+In addition to preparing students for careers in social service, criminal justice, and other areas, the sociology MA offers an integrated package of courses, research training, writing enhancement, international perspective, and internships to provide graduates with impressive credentials.
 The degree also prepares students for further graduate or professional study in areas such as social work, urban and regional planning, law, criminal justice, and social policy.
 Teaching positions in colleges or universities and research positions in academic, private, and governmental organizations often require advanced degrees in sociology.

 The Pomerantz Career Center and the Graduate College's Career Exploration and Planning website offer multiple resources to help students find internships and jobs.